Melukote: Yadugiri Education center

 The Sri Yadugiri Education center (by Sri Ramanuja Srisha Seva Trust) provides cultural education to rural students.
 Sri Veda Vedanta Bodhini Govt.
 Sanskrit college is a place for traditional education.
 The mission of the institution is "Providing good education to rural students".
 Veda, Nalayira Divyaprabandha, Stotra and Grantha Kalakshepams are being taught in traditional families even today.
 SGS groups runs colleges and schools.
 SET group runs schools and polytechnics.

 Academy of Sanskrit Research

 The town is also home to the Academy of Sanskrit Research, an institution that was founded in 1977, by the Government of Karnataka.
 The academy has kept 83 employees with 25 research scholars working on Sanskrit Research.
-Some of the areas of research include: Vishistadhvaitha, Upanishads and Scientific research from ancient texts.
+Some of the areas of research include: Vishishtadvaita, Upanishads and Scientific research from ancient texts.
 There is also a library that houses 11,000 manuscripts and 35,000 books.